-Banking and Financial Services ("BFS") is in the Bank Group and is our retail banking and financial services business providing a diverse range of personal banking, wealth management, business banking and vehicle finance products and services to retail clients, advisers, brokers and business clients.
+Banking and Financial Services ("BFS") is in the Bank Group and is our retail banking and financial services business providing a diverse range of personal banking, wealth management and business banking products and services to retail clients, advisers, brokers and business clients.
 BFS' net operating income is primarily sourced from interest income earned from the loan portfolio and fee and commission income on a range of products.